 ey, watch where you’re going.
-Stand there and I’ll knock you over for real…” There’s something about being behind the wheels that makes even calm individuals want to scream their lungs out at some point.
+Stand there and I’ll knock you over for real…” There’s something about being behind the wheel that makes even calm individuals want to scream their lungs out at some point.
 From the reckless driver who doesn’t signal before cutting you off, or the pedestrian who crosses without observing, or maybe the good ‘ol traffic!
 Regardless of the cause, road rage is real and should be watched.

-If you haven’t experienced road rage (whether as a driver or even a pedestrian), then there’s a special place reserved for you in the heavens for self control.
+If you haven’t experienced road rage (whether as a driver or even a pedestrian), then there’s a special place reserved for you in the heavens for self-control.
 While there’s a difference between being an offending road rager and a person who loses their temper occasionally, road rage is an actual thing that could lead to more aggressive behaviors when left unsupervised.

 What is road rage?

 According to Wikipedia, “Road rage is aggressive or angry behavior exhibited by motorists.
 These behaviors include rude and verbal insults, physical threats or dangerous driving methods targeted toward another driver or non-drivers such as pedestrians or cyclists in an effort to intimidate or release frustration.”

 From hurling insults at others to a fatal shootout, this behaviour tends to sneak under the carpet only to resurface at will.
 An excuse could be: “Oh, we’re all stressed. it’s no big deal.”
 Whereas, studies have shown that road rage contributes significantly to road accidents and crime rates in society.
 Are you shocked?

 Check out 3 factors that contribute to road rage…

 Road rage could sometimes be an offshoot of poor anger management and while there might be situations when the actual cause of the explosion occurred while driving, most times it’s about the individual’s ability to control their emotions or as a result of welled up negative energy.